Shankarikbhatt/FinalHour/README.md

-# FinalHour ⏰
+# ⏰ FinalHour

 > *A smart last-minute study planner for the night before your exam.*

-Built entirely from scratch in Python — no AI assistance, no templates.
+Built entirely from scratch in Python — no AI assistance, no templates, no shortcuts.

 ---